Porto Sant'Elpidio

 Porto Sant'Elpidio (/it/) is a coastal town in the province of Fermo, Marche, Italy.
 The commune has a population of 25,071.

 Geography

-Porto Sant'Elpidio's almost 8 kilometres of coastline once made it the largest municipality in length in the province of Ascoli Piceno, but this is no longer the case, as it belongs to the new province of Fermo.
+Porto Sant'Elpidio's almost 8 kilometres of coastline once made it the largest municipality in length in the province of Ascoli Piceno before the province of Fermo was separated from it.
 The municipality develops mainly along the coast, following both State Road 16 and the Adriatic railway line.

 The territory of the city lies between the Chienti (north) and Tenna (south) rivers.
 Today, following the strong demographic increase in recent years, development continues on the low hills that rise immediately inland from State Road 16; the Corva and Cretarola districts are the highest point of the town's territory, with interesting views of the sea.

 History

 The history of Porto Sant'Elpidio is relatively short.
 Excavations within the municipal territory have uncovered important archaeological finds, confirming the presence of Etruscan burials dating back to the 8th century BC.
 Renaissance maps record a small village on the coast, with the name Porto San Lupidio, with a sea rich in fish and not far from Castrum Castri, now known as Fermo.
 Despite the passage of years and continued immigration from southern Italy, the village remained small until 1952, when it gained municipal independence from Sant'Elpidio a Mare, changing its name from Porto di Sant'Elpidio a Mare to Porto Sant'Elpidio.

 The State Railways stations favoured a strong increase in population and immigration from other parts of the country.
 One event linked to the railway was the visit of Prince Umberto di Savoia to the city.
 His name is remembered in an agreement with State Road 16, which urbanistically divides the city.

 Another important event was the flood of 1950.
 In those days, torrential rains swelled the beds of the Chienti and Tenna rivers and the absolute lack of a sewerage system aggravated the problem.
 In less than a day, large quantities of mud and water invaded the roads, hampering the arrival of the scarce relief supplies and destroying many small houses and crops.
 Recovery from this disaster was slow, but life resumed some time later.